sahil-gpm/flutplay/README.md

 # FlutPlay - a simple music player

 A simple music player which have a single yet beautiful screen to play, pause and replay the song.
-I am recently starting woth flutter so this is one of my few first apps.
+I am recently starting with flutter so this is one of my few first apps.

 # Screenshots